Dwolla/sbt-docker-containers/README.md

 ## Available Settings

-### `dockerContainerMemoryLimit`
+### Container Memory Limitation

     dockerContainerMemoryLimit := Option("192M")

 Sets the memory limit for the container.
 Maps to the `--memory` Docker command line option.
-This value is typically set to some value marginally higher than the JVM’s max heap size, to account for the JVM’s overhead.

 ### Port Publishing